exsquire/DO_pipe/README.md

 #### *Run Diagnostic Pipeline*

-1. In the project directory ./inputs folder, add the following files from your local directory:
+1. In the project directory ./inputs subdirectory, add the following files from your local directory:
 - prefix.rds in local *./inputs*
 - allelecodes.csv in local *./inputs/MUGA*
 - processed_finrep.txt in local *./inputs-processed*
 - covar.rds in local *./scan-inputs*

+2. Within the project directory, make *./cleanotype* subdirectory
+3. Within *./cleanotype*, make *./output* and *./scripts* subdirectories (do not misspell)
+4. From *./cleanotype/scripts*, enter the following commands for an interactive R session:

+> module load R
+> srun --mem=60000 --time=10:00:00 --partition=high --pty R
 ### 4. Permutation Thresholds (cluster)

 Within your project folder, create a ./permutations subdirectory and upload the following files to it: